SAAssist/saassist-server/README.rst

     |_________________|
             |
             |
-            |`---- {check}    verify if APAR is applicable & boot required
+            |`---- {check}    verifies if APAR is applicable & boot required
             |
-            |`-----{info}     get detailed information about APAR (asc file)
+            |`-----{info}     gets detailed information about APAR (asc file)
             |
-             `-----{install}  install APAR
+             `-----{install}  installs APAR

-    saassist-server: can be an AIX, Linux or MacOS with Internet access directly or through proxy.
+    saassist-server: it can be an AIX, Linux or MacOS with Internet access directly or through proxy.

-    saassist-client: your AIX or PowerVM server running as client
+    saassist-client: AIX or PowerVM server

 SAAssist Server (saassist-server)
 =================================

 The SAAssist Server (saassist-server) is written in Python.

-saassist-server accesses IBM FLRT website and collects all information about a specific CVE or IV number.
-It downloads data from website and store in a repository to be used by SAAssist Client (saassist-client) upon request through HTTP or NFS.
+saassist-server accesses the IBM FLRT website and collects all information about a specific CVE or IV number.
+It downloads data from website and stores it in a repository to be used by SAAssist Client (saassist-client) upon request through HTTP or NFS.

 The saassist-server includes the HTTP server (saassist-webserver), if a non static HTTP server is available it can be used as well.

 To use NFS is necessary that the system administrator exports the full path of